History History

-Neanderthal man would have begun to navigate between the islands 100,000 years ago, but it was not until the end of the last ice age, 11,700 years ago, thatHomos sapiens really settled on these lands.
-The islands of the North Aegean bear the traces of the first Neolithic inhabitants in a few exceptional sites, with advanced social and urban organization for the period.
-These include the site of Poliochni, on the island of Lemnos, which is the oldest organized "city" excavated in Europe (5th-2nd millennia BC) or the fortified site of Palamari, on the island of Skyros, beautifully preserved (3rd-2nd millennia BC).
+Neanderthal man is thought to have begun sailing between the islands 100,000 years ago, but it wasn't until the end of the last Ice Age, 11,700 years ago, thatHomo sapiens really settled on these lands.
+The North Aegean islands bear traces of the first Neolithic inhabitants in a few exceptional sites, with advanced social and urban organization for the period.
+These include the site of Poliochni, on the island of Lemnos, which constitutes the oldest organized "city" excavated in Europe (5th-2nd millennia BC), and the admirably preserved fortified site of Palamari, on the island of Skyros (3rd-2nd millennia BC).

 3200-2000 av.
 J.-C